-If the goods or services your company provides count as 'taxable supplies’ you must register for VAT if either:
+If the goods or services, your business provides count as 'taxable supplies’ you must register for VAT if either:

 - You think your turnover will soon go over this limit in the next 30 days.

-A company may make taxable and/or exempt sales for VAT purposes.
-It is only the taxable sales i.e. standard rate and zero rated sales that are relevant in considering whether a company has a requirement to register for VAT.
+A business may make taxable and/or exempt sales for VAT purposes.
+It is only the taxable sales i.e. standard rate and zero rated sales that are relevant in considering whether a business has a requirement to register for VAT.

 You can choose to register for VAT voluntarily if you wish, even if you are below the threshold.

 Reasons to register if you are below the VAT threshold

 ‘Voluntary registration’ is the term given to becoming VAT registered even though your turnover is below the registration threshold.
 If your company makes all, or the overwhelming majority, of sales to VAT-registered businesses, registering VAT makes sense because you will be able to reclaim VAT on any business expenses you incur.

 You should consider your customer base though.
 A company registered for VAT must charge VAT on its invoices at the appropriate rate, currently 20%.
 If you deal mainly with businesses that cannot recover VAT, then it will be a real cost to your customers and impact on pricing your services/supplies.

 Once your business is VAT registered you can typically reclaim VAT incurred on goods or services used in the course of your business; for example, the VAT on Brookston’s fees and on expenses can be reclaimed.
 As your business only pays HMRC the net of the VAT charged on its supplies, less the VAT incurred on goods or services purchased, in most cases you will be better off.

 There are special schemes that some companies can use to simplify the VAT Return process - helping to work out and minimise the financial impact of VAT on the company.
 Two examples are the Cash Accounting Scheme and the Flat Rate Scheme for VAT.